Who can benefit from this guide?

 Selecting the right option for your employees

-In the setting, ADD HOURLY PAY TRANSACTION WHEN SAVING PAY RATE, it’s important to select the right option to avoid overpayment, especially if employees are paid by timesheet and the data is uploaded through a third party or manually entered.
+In the setting, ADD HOURLY PAY TRANSACTION WHEN SAVING PAY RATE, it’s important to select the right option to avoid overpayment, especially if employees are paid by timesheet and you’re uploading the data through a third party or manually entering them.

 Set to ‘Yes’